 At Rydoo, we use the power of OCR to make processing your expenses a breeze.
-Download the mobile app to turn your smartphone in a cutting-edge receipt scanner.
+Download the expense management app to turn your smartphone in a cutting-edge receipt scanner.
 Open up the scanner, take a picture of your receipt and our sophisticated recognition algorithm gets to work.
 Make sure you select the right expense category, the relevant project and the payment method you used — we’ll take care of the rest.
 Within seconds the expense is registered and, if required, sent to the relevant manager for approval.
 It’s that easy!

 Why you’ll love using Rydoo’s receipt scanner